chaopeng/vscode-chromium-codesearch/README.md

 Cursor under a symbol or select a symbol. `F1` - `CodeSearchReferences` enter.

-- Definition

-Use right click menu or built-in short cut call `go to definition` or `peek definition`.

 - References

 Use right click menu or built-in short cut call `find all references`.